samuelrusterucci/erose/README.md

 ## Installation

-Installing `erose` from PyPI: (the current version is not available there yet)
+You can install `erose` from PyPI:
 ```bash
 pip install erose
 ```